JeffreySarnoff/CatmullRom.jl/README.md

 A sequence of 2D, 3D .. nD points is required.
 There is no limit on the number of coordinate dimensions.
 The point sequence may be provided as a vector of points or as a tuple of points.
 The points themselves may be vectors of coordinate values or tuples of coordinate values.

 The point sequence that is used will be modified in place (a point will be prepended and a point will be postpended).
-This is necessary because each Catmull-Rom spline uses four points when developing the curve that passes from the second to the third.
+This is necessary because each Catmull-Rom spline uses four points to characterize the arc connecting the center two of those points.
 By appending a new first and new last point, the initial and final points of your sequence become the initial and final points in the result.

 ```
 using CatmullRom, Plots